Northwestern vs. DePaul College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Northwestern Performance Insights

-- The Wildcats outscore opponents by 8.7 points per game (scoring 75.6 points per game to rank 168th in college basketball while giving up 66.9 per contest to rank 88th in college basketball) and have a +78 scoring differential overall.
+- The Wildcats are outscoring opponents by 8.7 points per game with a +78 scoring differential overall.
+They put up 75.6 points per game (165th in college basketball) and give up 66.9 per outing (87th in college basketball).

-- Northwestern records 30.4 rebounds per game (351st in college basketball) while conceding 33 per outing to its opponents.
-It is outrebounded by 2.6 boards per game.
+- Northwestern loses the rebound battle by 2.6 boards on average. it records 30.4 rebounds per game, which ranks 351st in college basketball, while its opponents grab 33 per outing.

-- Northwestern knocks down 7.4 three-pointers per game (189th in college basketball) compared to its opponents' 7.6.
-It shoots 36.6% from deep while its opponents hit 35.1% from long range.
+- Northwestern connects on 7.4 three-pointers per game (186th in college basketball), while its opponents have made 7.6 on average.

-- The Wildcats rank 48th in college basketball with 102.5 points scored per 100 possessions, and 222nd in college basketball defensively with 90.7 points conceded per 100 possessions.
+- The Wildcats' 102.5 points per 100 possessions on offense rank 48th in college basketball, and the 90.7 points they allow per 100 possessions rank 220th in college basketball.

-- Northwestern wins the turnover battle by 6.7 per game, committing eight (fourth in college basketball) while its opponents average 14.7.
+- Northwestern has typically won the turnover battle this season, committing eight per game (fourth in college basketball action) while forcing 14.7 (46th in college basketball).

 DePaul Performance Insights

-- The Blue Demons have a -68 scoring differential, falling short by 7.6 points per game.
-They're putting up 71 points per game, 267th in college basketball, and are giving up 78.6 per outing to rank 327th in college basketball.
+- The Blue Demons have been outscored by 7.6 points per game (posting 71 points per game, 268th in college basketball, while conceding 78.6 per outing, 326th in college basketball) and have a -68 scoring differential.

-- DePaul averages 31.2 rebounds per game (347th in college basketball) while conceding 36 per contest to opponents.
-It is outrebounded by 4.8 boards per game.
+- DePaul loses the rebound battle by an average of 4.8 boards.
+It grabs 31.2 rebounds per game (347th in college basketball) compared to its opponents' 36.

-- DePaul knocks down 7.4 three-pointers per game (189th in college basketball) at a 38.5% rate (36th in college basketball), compared to the 7.1 its opponents make, shooting 36% from deep.
+- DePaul connects on 7.4 three-pointers per game (186th in college basketball), while its opponents have made 7.1 on average.

-- DePaul has typically lost the turnover battle this season, committing 14 per game (320th in college basketball) while forcing 11.2 (260th in college basketball).
+- DePaul has lost the turnover battle by 2.8 per game, committing 14 (321st in college basketball) while forcing 11.2 (257th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.